Tuition and Financial Aid

 We recognize the challenge many students face in meeting the costs associated with a quality graduate education.
 While the primary responsibility for paying for education rests with students, we are committed to working in partnership with you to develop financial options and payment strategies that will make a graduate degree from Lewis & Clark an attainable goal.
 Use the links below to learn more.

 The graduate school charges students per credit hour.
-We have two pricing structures: on-campus (500, 700 level) and off-campus (600 level) courses.
+We have three pricing structures:

-To determine your tuition multiply the number of credits each semester of your program by the cost per credit.
-Some courses have associated fees.
 A complete list of tuition rates, fees, and the refund policy can be found by going to Student and Departmental Account Services.
-(There is no in-state or out-of-state tuition rate.)

 In addition to tuition and fees, you should plan for additional costs while attending graduate school.
 International students may also use these costs, in addition to tuition, to estimate the amount of financial support necessary to study at the graduate school.